-Fenchurch Power undertook its first power project in 2007 with the construction of 2x15MVA Injection Sub-Station in Ilesha Oyo State for the then Federal Government of Nigeria controlled Power Holding Company of Nigeria (PHCN) Ibadan Zone; this project was successfully completed on time and within budget; since then Fenchurch Power has gone on to construct over 150 kilometres of 11kv and 33k power distribution lines and recently raised $12million US Dollars for the development of an 8.5MW Independent Power Plant (IPP) for a State Government in Nigeria on a Public Private sector Partnership (PPP) basis.
+Fenchurch Power undertook its first power project in 2007 with the construction of 2x15MVA Injection Sub-Station in Ilesha Osun State for the then Federal Government of Nigeria controlled Power Holding Company of Nigeria (PHCN) Ibadan Zone.
+Since then, Fenchurch Power has gone on to construct over 150 kilometres of 11kv and 33k power distribution lines and recently raised $12million US Dollars for the development of an 8.5MW Independent Power Plant (IPP) for a State Government in Nigeria on a Public Private sector Partnership (PPP) basis.

 We are backed by strong financial institutions, reputable equipment suppliers and more importantly our greatest asset of all, Fenchurch Power employees.
 We have taken a strong and unyielding approach to quality and service delivery without compromising on Health, Safety and the Environment.

 Fenchurch Power Nigeria is one project at a time closing the power infrastructure deficit in Nigeria and Africa.